 You can batch cook with the larger bowl or jug, or if you want to make a smaller portion and pop it in the fridge for later, you can do so with the smallest jug and screw-on lid, included in the box.

 All of these pieces are dishwasher safe, along with the stainless steel blades, and its 1200W motor allowed me to create silky-smooth mixtures in rapid time.

 Value for money

-While not a baby-branded item, and though there are no steaming capabilities, this variety of jugs and bowls makes it ideal for baby and child meal prep.
-You can also use the machine for a wide variety of other non-child-related cooking tasks, like kneading pizza dough.
-Not only does this mean longevity, but it also gives you the potential to use the item more.
-For that reason, if you don’t want steaming abilities, or have the ability to do this elsewhere, I think the Ninja is excellent value for money.
-It would be especially suited for those looking for a food maker that doesn't look child-like.
+While not a baby-branded item, and though there are no steaming capabilities, the variety of jugs and bowls that comes with this blender makes it ideal for baby and child meal prep.
+You can also use the machine for a wide variety of other non-child-related cooking tasks, such as kneading pizza dough.
+Not only does this mean longevity, but it also gives you the potential to use the item more, compared to a standard baby food maker.
+For that reason, the Ninja is excellent value for money - especially if you don’t want steaming abilities, or if you have the ability to do this with another gadget that you already own.
+This item will particularly appeal to anyone looking for a baby food maker that doesn't scream 'baby gadget'.

-We chose this as the best premium baby food maker - but you might also like to read our review of the Nutribaby(+) XL Baby Food Maker (opens in new tab) which we chose as the best baby food maker overall.
+We chose this as the best top-of-the-range baby food maker - but if you'd prefer to spend a little less, then check out Nutribaby(+) XL Baby Food Maker review, which we chose as the best baby food maker overall.

 And don't forget to check out our other baby product reviews.